DavidVan/CECS-343/README.md

 we would like to create a class handling all Manifests file creation and additions.
 This way, we can implement stuff like "drm add" correctly.

+Another bug involves compiling on Linux.
+If you get past the CMake instructions, and actually compile the program, when you run it, the program doesn't work properly.
+This is due to the experimental nature of the filesystem library.
+Each compiler has to implement its own version of the filesystem library, and then have it work across different operating systems.
+It's hard.
+Our code should theoretically work across all major operating systems.

 --------------------------------------------------------------------------------